-These delicious, chewy, no bake cranberry flapjacks are just packed full with all the goodness of porridge oats, pecan nuts, almond butter and cranberries.
-Great as little treats, and, easy to make too, because, absolutely no baking is required!
+No bake cranberry flapjacks are delicious, chewy and just packed full with all the goodness of porridge oats, pecan nuts, almond butter and cranberries.
+They’re great as little treats with the minimum of effort required too!

 - Grease a square 8” x 8” baking tin and line the bottom with greaseproof paper.